 Drumline leader

 In 2012, he founded Drum Camp, which has been a creative partner of CGEN since 2017.
 Drum Camp aims to nurture the talents and passion of young drummers beyond the confines of traditional education.
-Matt's relationship with CGEN runs deep, from his early days playing drum kit in the orchestra (2006) and his role as a professional artist (2009), to beginning Queensland's first state school drumline which has since become a crowd favourite of the show for 12 years and has offered countless students a platform to excel in both education and performance
+Matt's relationship with CGEN runs deep, from his early days playing drum kit in the orchestra (2006) and his role as a professional artist (2009), to beginning Queensland's first state school drumline which has since become a crowd favourite of the show for 12 years and has offered countless students a platform to excel in both education and performance.

 Loreta Fin AM